What is Cystic fibrosis?

 • Americany

-Cystic Fibrosis Complications
+Complications of Cystic Fibrosis

 The lungs are not the only part of the body damaged by CF. Cystic fibrosis also affects the following organs:

-• Pancreas The thick mucus caused by CF blocks the ducts of the pancreas.
+• Pancreas: The thick mucus caused by CF blocks the ducts of the pancreas.
 This prevents food-degrading proteins called digestive enzymes from reaching the intestines.
 As a result, the body struggles to get the nutrients it needs.
 Over time, this can also lead to diabetes.

-• Liver When the bile-removing tube becomes clogged, the liver becomes inflamed.
+• Liver: When the bile-removing tube becomes clogged, the liver becomes inflamed.
 This can lead to severe scarring called cirrhosis.

-• Small intestine Since it is difficult to break down acidic foods from the stomach, the inner wall of the small intestine can be worn down.
+• Small intestine: Since it is difficult to break down acidic foods from the stomach, the inner wall of the small intestine can be worn down.

-• Large intestine The thick fluid in the stomach can make the stool larger and more difficult to pass through.
+• Large intestine: The thick fluid in the stomach can make the stool larger and more difficult to pass through.
 This can lead to constipation.
 In some cases, the intestines may fold like an accordion.
 A condition called intussusception.

-• Bladder Chronic or long-term coughs weaken the muscles of the bladder.
+• Bladder: Chronic or long-term coughs weaken the muscles of the bladder.
 Almost 65% of women with CF suffer from stress urinary incontinence.
 You will pee a little if you cough, sneeze, laugh, or lift something.
 It's more common in women, but men can also have it.

-• Kidneys Kidney stones can occur in patients with CF. Nausea, vomiting, and discomfort can be caused by these little, hard lumps of minerals.
+• Kidneys: Kidney stones can occur in patients with CF. Nausea, vomiting, and discomfort can be caused by these little, hard lumps of minerals.
 They may develop kidney infections if they are not treated.

-• Reproductive organs Excessive mucus affects the fertility of both men and women.
+• Reproductive organs: Excessive mucus affects the fertility of both men and women.
 Most men with cystic fibrosis have problems with the ducts that carry sperm, called the vas deferens.
 Women with cystic fibrosis have thick cervical mucus, making it difficult for sperm to fertilise an egg.

-• Other parts of the body CF can also cause muscle weakness, bone loss, or osteoporosis.
+• Other parts of the body: CF can also cause muscle weakness, bone loss, or osteoporosis.
 It can also cause low blood pressure, malaise, increased heart rate, and general weakness due to the imbalance of minerals in the blood.

 CF is a serious condition that requires routine management, but there are many ways to treat it, and these treatments have improved significantly over the years.
-People who have CF today can expect to live much longer than those who have CF in the past
+People who have CF today can expect to live much longer than those who have CF in the past.

-Diagnosis of Cystic Fibrosis
+Diagnosis And Treatment of Cystic Fibrosis

 Diagnosis